Searching for a Healthy Dinner Option? Try Making Zoodles and Other Vegetable Noodles

 How to Prepare Voodles

-Armed with a spiralizer ($18, amazon.com), you can transform most any vegetable into noodles.
-We suggest beginning with the the vegetable that started the trend: the zoodle, otherwise known as zucchini noodle.
+Armed with a spiralizer ($18, amazon.com), you can transform almost any vegetable into noodles.
+We suggest beginning with the vegetable that started the trend: the zoodle, otherwise known as zucchini noodle.
 Other delicious options to try?
 "Noodles" made from cucumbers, sweet potatoes, butternut squash, rutabaga, large carrots, and beets.
 If you're not up for making your own, you'll find that pre-spiralized vegetable noodles are now available in the produce aisle or frozen food section.

 Voodles can be enjoyed cooked or raw.
 As a general rule of thumb, if you would normally cook or eat the vegetable raw, then the same will work for the voodle version.
 For example, sweet potato noodles need to be cooked, whereas cucumber are usually preferred raw.
 Zucchini, as another example, is great either raw or cooked.